 Kenny Baker – Circus of Horrors (1960)

 Little Kenny would keep himself amused during his long shifts within that most famous of robotic trash cans by taping pornographic pictures to the interior.
 And let’s face it, this was long before smartphones so the guy needed some form of entertainment between takes.
-But his journey towards convention appearances and that galaxy far, far away started in 1960 when he acted in this cheap and cheerful British horror movie.
+But his journey toward convention appearances and that galaxy far, far away started in 1960 when he acted in this cheap and cheerful British horror movie.
 I KNOW I’ve seen it many years ago when I was a student, but don’t ask me what it’s about because I was probably drunk at the time.
 I’m guessing it involved a circus and horrors of some kind?

 Billy Dee Williams – Fear Runs Silent (2000)